Chart Color Schemes

 Waverton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 26 projects likely impacting the area.
-Notable projects include Western Harbour Tunnel and Warringah Freeway Upgrade, Waverton Peninsula Strategic Masterplan, Broughton Street Residential Development, and The Arc Waverton.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 26 projects likely influencing the region.
+Notable initiatives include Western Harbour Tunnel, Warringah Freeway Upgrade, Waverton Peninsula Strategic Masterplan (Berrys Bay), Broughton Street Residential Development, and The Arc Waverton.
 Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.